snehalbhagat1507-afk/PowerBI-Superstore-Sales-Dashboard/README.md

 # Power BI Dashboard Repository

-Welcome to my Power BI Dashboards Repository!
+Welcome to my Power BI Dashboard Repository!
 This repository contains a Power BI project with interactive reports, insightful visualizations, and a real-world dataset.
 The dashboard is designed for business intelligence analysis, performance monitoring, and data-driven decision-making.

 ---